-3.3.2 Access scheme
+2.3.2 Access scheme

-The access scheme for transmitting the long-range AIS broadcast message should be multi-channel slot selection access (MSSA) which defines the access algorithm, using the AIS terrestrial channels (AIS 1, AIS 2[ or regional channels]), should be used to select a slot, but the transmission is on Channels 75 and 76.
+The access scheme for transmitting the long-range AIS broadcast message should be MSSA which defines the access algorithm, using the AIS terrestrial channels (AIS 1, AIS 2[]), should be used to select a slot, but the transmission is on Channels 75 and 76.

 NOTE – The purpose is to avoid transmitting during slots when the unit expects to receive messages from other AIS stations.